-There are 11 UNESCO World Heritage Sites in South Korea.
-Of these 11 sites, 10 are cultural and 1 is a natural site.
-The newest addition to the list was inscribed in 2015.
+There are 14 UNESCO World Heritage Sites in South Korea.
+Of these 13 are cultural and 1 is natural.

 Changdeokgung Palace Complex (1997)

 This grand palace is located in Seoul, South Korea.
 It is one of five palaces built for by the Joseon Dynasty.
 It is located within a park and is one of the most distinguished structures (not just palaces) in the country.
 There are many structures within the palace complex including the Dohwamun Gate, Geumcheongyo Bridge, Injeongjeon Hall, and the Juhamnu Pavilion, to name a few.
 It is a cultural site included into the list of UNESCO World Heritage Sites in South Korea.

 Gochang, Hwasun and Ganghwa Dolmen Sites (2000)

 Dolmens are large stone slabs that serve as tombs and were constructed during the 1st millennium BC.
 These dolmens were located within these prehistoric cemeteries.
 They are among the Megalithic culture structures that are found in various parts of the world.
 However, the ones in South Korea are highly concentrated in these three areas.
 Hence, they are recognized culturally important and cited as one of the UNESCO World Heritage Sites in South Korea.

 This protected area is designated as one of the cultural sites included in the UNESCO World Heritage Sites in South Korea.
 In fact, the area is often referred to as the largest outdoor museum in the world.
 These sites offer a collection of historic remains from ancient dynasties and centuries in the country.
 The sites included within this protected area are the Mount Namsan Belt, The Wolseong Belt, the Tumuli Park Belt, and the Hwangyongsa Temple.